Ceriana vespiformis

 Ceriana vespiformis is a species of hoverfly.
 It is a typical wasp mimic, is 10–11 mm long, and has very long antennae for a hoverfly.

 Biology

-C. vespiformis has been reported in mature oak forest and from Mediterranean scrub, where adults visit flowers to feed on nectar.
+Ceriana vespiformis has been reported in mature oak forest and from Mediterranean scrub, where adults visit flowers to feed on nectar.
 Larvae are found in white mulberry (Morus alba) sap.
 Adult are seen in Southern Europe from late May to September.

 Distribution

 This species' range is mainly Mediterranean (Southern Europe and North Africa).
 Specimens have been found in Spain, Portugal, France, Italy, Albania, Croatia, Greece, Romania, Turkey, Lebanon, Israel and parts of North Africa.
 Two specimens have been found in the Netherlands.